Today’s WBW Post was originally published on 5/3/16.

-Whether your are blogging for money, fame, or fun - just remember to let go of the fear.
+Whether you’re blogging for money, fame, or fun – just remember to let go of the fear.

 Seriously, let it go.
-In the blogging world they say that your first "hate" comment or e-mail means you've made it.
-So really the only thing to feel "concerned" about is apathy... but at the end of the day if you are clear and focused about your blog's mission, it will connect with someone (because emotions are universal, and nobody is so unique that they don't have a tribe out there).
+In the blogging world, they say that your first “hate” comment or e-mail means you’ve made it.
+So really the only thing to feel “concerned” about is apathy… but at the end of the day, if you are clear and focused in your blog’s mission, it will connect with someone (because emotions are universal, and nobody is so unique that they don’t have a tribe out there).

 3 Big mistakes I see with new bloggers include (there’s more I just won’t get into all of them in this post):